What You'll Learn

 Take time to listen

 After sharing the news of your deployment with your children, it is important to hear their feelings and thoughts.
 Sometimes parents treat the discussion as if it is unidirectional.
-Whether it happens in your initial deployment discussion or days or even weeks later, it is essential for each child to have his or her feelings about the deployment heard.
+Whether it happens in your initial deployment discussion or days or even weeks later, it is essential for each child to have their feelings about the deployment heard.
 While it is tempting to fall back onto stereotypes of military families taking everything in stride with a stiff upper lip, children will respond in a healthier way if you are tolerant of their feelings, compassionate, and allow for discussion of apprehensions and fears.
 Not that you should dwell on their sadness or fears, but it is important for children to be able to speak freely and share their thoughts unfiltered by their parents’ expectations.

 Make a plan